GustavoFri/GustavoFri.github.io/_pages/readingnotes.md

 Preface
 ===
 I made them since Winter, 2021 when I began to read *Topology* by *Munkres* and *Algebra* by *Hungerford*.
 At that time where I finished the learning of Linear Algerbra and Mathematics Analysis, I didn't think learning MATH is a big deal.
 Whereas, the concepts and theorems in these two books hit me hard.
 I began to imitate [*Kunihiko Kodaira*](https://en.wikipedia.org/wiki/Kunihiko_Kodaira) and look for my own method to learn MATH.
+These notes really do me a solid.

 *Stochastic Differential Equations*
 ===